Ninja Tune: Design

 Bonobo has collaborated with art director Leif Podhajsky and photographer Pelle Crépin to create covers for some of his albums.
 The cover of his 2010 album Black Sands was designed by design studio Oscar & Ewan and features an image taken by Crépin.
 The three cover photographs form a triptych around Derwentwater in the Lake District.
 They were taken at each point on the map with each view capturing the place of the next photograph and the last photograph capturing the place of the first.
 The abstract cover for Bonobo's 2013 follow-up album The North Borders was created by Leif Podhajsky using a polaroid image of a wave.
 Podhajsky also provides the artwork for Bonobo's Flashlight EP in 2014, its cover art is a gold lava effect forming the inside sleeve glimpsed through tiny holes in a dark grey die-cut cover for the vinyl product.
 Leif Podhajsky again collaborated with Ninja Tune on the artwork for Kelis' 2014 album Food.

 For the release of Bonobo's sixth album Migration in January 2017, the album artwork was designed by Neil Krug.
 The physical artwork included photography of the Mojave Desert, with Krug capturing footage using a drone.
 This drone footage would come to form the video for Break Apart feat.
 Rhye.
 He drove to the desert in the middle of the night to photograph the area just before sunrise, avoiding the sun's intense heat.
 The shots were then superimposed with various effects such as flames.
 The LP was accompanied by a special edition booklet containing meditations on themes from the album, the deluxe version housed in a gold-embossed PVC sleeve.

-In 2017, Belfast based duo Bicep released their debut album Bicep, with artwork created by design team Royal Studio in partnership with AnaTypes Type, Xesta Studio and Lyft Studio.
-Photographs of textures were digitally transformed, modulated, colored, gridded and regridded over and over again in hundreds of different formations.
-These arrangements of textures in different colorways were then sent to Bicep, who would select their highlights from each.
+In 2017, Belfast-based duo Bicep released their debut album Bicep, with artwork created by design team Royal Studio in partnership with AnaTypes Type, Xesta Studio and Lyft Studio.
+Photographs of textures were digitally transformed, modulated, coloured, gridded, and gridded over and over again in hundreds of different formations.
+These arrangements of textures in different colourways were then sent to Bicep, who would select their highlights from each.